 4. …Or Make Your Own Closet

 If you don’t have enough storage space, make your own.
 You can do this by buying a wardrobe, a portable closet, or even an attractive trunk to put in one of your rooms.
 Or, just section off a portion of a room with an attractive curtain or a set of screens.
 Use the extra space as your own storage unit, organizing as much as possible inside.
 From the outside, it will be attractive no matter how much you’ve got in there.
+Make sure to check out some of our other DIY storage hacks for your closet.

-5. Look Down for the Answer
+5. Look Down for more storage space

 Look down: Is there storage space under your bed?
 Fill it.
 Can you keep shoes in the ten-inch space under your dresser?
 You bet.
 A lot of furniture has legs that keep it up off the floor, which means there might be a little extra storage space underneath.
 Just remember to make it attractive, so it doesn’t feel like you’re cramming as much in as you can under there (even if that’s exactly what you’re doing).
+Want more ideas?
+Check out 4 DIY storage hacks to blow your mind.

-6. Look Up for the Answer
+6. Look Up for more storage space

 Most of us keep our storage on the ground, because, you know, gravity.
 Can you build a shelf around the soffit in your kitchen or above your doorways?
 Could you use wall space for another set of shelves, or hang things like bicycles, yoga mats, TVs, or whatever else won’t break the wall?
 Can you put your bed up on stilts (a DIY loft) to create extra storage under it?
 Odds are there’s plenty of room to store things vertically.